MicrosoftDocs/memdocs/memdocs/intune/fundamentals/windows-virtual-desktop-multi-session.md

   - [Configuration Manager co-management]( https://docs.microsoft.com/configmgr/comanage/overview).

 > [!IMPORTANT]
-> On all Vibranium builds, there is currently an issue causing remote actions in Microsoft Endpoint Manager such as remote sync to not work properly.
+> On all Windows 10, versions 2004, 20H2, and 21H1 builds, there is currently an issue causing remote actions in Microsoft Endpoint Manager such as remote sync to not work properly.
 As a result, any pending policies assigned to devices can take up to 8 hours to be applied.
 To resolve this issue, please perform the following steps on your virtual machines **prior to enrolling them in Microsoft Endpoint Manager**:
 > - Use automation such as a GPO to add the following registry key:
 >   - Hive: HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Server
 >   - Value name: ClientExperienceEnabled